 A: Recovery time averages from one to two weeks.

-The TAVR procedure is performed in the hospital, with the patient asleep under general anesthesia.
-It generally takes about 4 to 5 hours.
-This animation of the procedure shows how the artificial aortic valve is placed by means of a catheter (flexible thin tube) from within the arteries to the heart itself, to treat the aortic stenosis.
+The videos here of the two different procedures that we use present animations showing how the artificial aortic valve is placed by means of a catheter (flexible thin tube) in the heart to treat the aortic stenosis.